geopanag/uplift_semisupervised_submission/README.md

-# Uplift Learning under Limited Supervision
+# Uplift Modeling under Limited Supervision

 The code to reproduce the analysis for "Uplift Modeling under Limited Supervision".